rnd-forests/icommerce/README.md

 - [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) for running local development containers (most of them are for data storage).
 - [ESLint](https://eslint.org/): to find and fix problems in JavaScript (TypeScript) code.
 - [Prettier](https://prettier.io/): to format our code.
-- [Babel](https://babeljs.io/): to transplie our codes that use next generation JavaScript syntax.
+- [Babel](https://babeljs.io/): to transpile our codes that use next generation JavaScript syntax.
 - [Webpack](https://webpack.js.org/): to bundle our codebase.
 - [PostgreSQL](https://www.postgresql.org/): the main database for some of our microservices: `warehouse`, `order-processor`, and `customer`.
 - [MongoDB](https://www.mongodb.com/): to store our activity logs in `activity-log` microservice.